 Do you also need to provide a security deposit?
 If the cost of moving is too high, you should find another apartment.

 What Is the Pet Policy?

 Whether you have a pet or want to adopt one, you need to inquire about the pet policy.
 If you are looking for a flat to rent in LA, for instance, you need to find out whether it allows pets.
 What are the fees and deposits that you need to pay?

 Pet policies vary from one apartment building to the next.
 However, most apartments will charge a pet deposit that is non-refundable – it covers the cost of cleanup after you move.

 Different apartments have different pet policies.
 For instance, some apartments do not allow you to have visitors for longer than a fortnight.
 Aside from limiting the time your friends can stay over, a strict guest policy can also affect people who want to rent out some rooms.

 Depending on your lease, you might not be allowed to rent out any room of your apartment.
 Before you try anything, you should make sure that you read the guest policy.

 Do You Need Renter’s Insurance?

-While hunting for an apartment, you need to consider renter’s insurance, which provides coverage in case of fire, theft, or floods.
+While hunting, you should write them down.
+If you’re renting from a company that have multiple properties, you could always check their site such as www.global-guardians.co.uk/.
+Their site will have all the information you need in case you miss it on the viewing.
+You need to consider renter’s insurance, which provides coverage in case of fire, theft, or floods.
 This insurance might also cover any injuries that occur within your apartment.
 Because renter’s insurance costs very little per month, you should consider getting it even if the property manager does not require it.